adprocode

 About

-The background may look scattered —audio, electrical engineering, web development— but what changes between projects is the tool.
+The background may look scattered —audio, electrical engineering, web development— but what changes between projects is the tools.

 What does not change is the discipline.